+My parents married thirty-two years ago in a courthouse, but some years back (possibly to celebrate their twentieth anniversary) they renewed their vows in a church.
+It was a private occasion, just themselves and the minister who my father liked so much, it was almost enough to wrench him from Sunday morning soccer matches on the telly to attend his weekly sermon.
+My parents are not a splashy couple, when they married in 1980, my mother wore a dress she pulled from her closet, and they had their reception in their apartment.
 When they renewed their vows, my father wore his nicest jeans, took my mother out for a nice lunch, and then went to work the afternoon shift as custodian at the junior high school.
-Before he left for the night, he played “Have I Told You Lately that I Love You”, and danced my mother around the kitchen.
-To me, that story says everything about not only their relationship, but their incredible work ethic–they take a moment for themselves and then went back to the business of being breadwinners and parents to four children.
+But before he left for the night, he played “Have I Told You Lately that I Love You”, and danced my mother around the kitchen.
+To me, that story says everything about not only their relationship, but their work ethic–they made a moment for themselves and then went back to the business of being breadwinners and parents to four children.

 When I was first in University and living briefly with extended family, my maternal grandparents came over after a follow-up with my Nana’s doctor.
 The news was quite dire, and as I was processing the concept that my grandmother had breast cancer, I caught a glimpse of them in the darkened hallway.
 They were standing slightly apart, talking quietly, and then they both made a gasping, sobbing noise and threw their arms around each other as if were both drowning, and the other was a buoy bobbing in deep dark waters.
 This was the first time, as I was approaching adulthood, that I realized that my Nana was not just a grandmother, but she was somebodies wife.
 She did recover and they have been married over sixty years.
 Now well into the winter of their lives, they have this incredible affection for one another that keeps them warm.

 My father had surgery the other day, and had to spend a couple of days in the hospital to recover.
 My husband and I went to see him on the first evening.
 He was lying in bed, floating happily along on post procedure pain meds.
 He was scooping up the remnants of a Shepherd’s Pie that he had acquired by sweet talking a nurse with his wonderful Welsh accent.
-My mother, in her smart blazer and tucked in t-shirt, well-dressed but exhausted, concern etched across her face.
+My mother, in her smart blazer and tucked in t-shirt, looked well-dressed but exhausted, concern etched across her face.
 We chatted for a short while and then excused ourselves to let him rest.
 I returned the following afternoon.
-My mother is in a new outfit, equally as smart as the day before.
+My mother is in a new outfit, equally as smart as the day before, and I love her for it.
 All the other visitors and caretakers look like downright slobs next to her.
 They both look exhausted, and homesick.
 All four beds in the room are occupied, the other three men are hocking up phlegm and the thin cotton curtain does nothing to muffle the noises of moaning, groaning and coughing.
 It also, as we soon discovered does not block smells as the stench of excrement from my father’s neighbour, forced us from the room.
 I stepped out first, to allow my mother the help my father from the bed.
 “Miss…miss?
 Can you bring me a couple of bedpans?”
 I look around me and back at the man in the bed across from me.
 “Sorry?”
 I ask—just to clarify his question.
 “Bedpans, I need bedpans”, he repeats.
 “Okay…I’ll do what I can for you”.
 I respond, and go out into the hall to look for a nurse.
 I relay this to my mother as we stroll through the hallway.
 I wonder aloud why he would ask me.
 “I think he’s blind”, she responds.
 “Oh…well that makes it a lot less funny”, I mutter, my shoulders slumping in disappointment.
-Hard-pressed to find some humor around these parts.